 The $5 million restoration was completed in March 2008.

-Today the rich Beaux-Arts mansion with its equally-rich society history sits solidly in the 21st Century while losing none if its century-old architectural integrity.
+Today the rich Beaux-Arts mansion with its equally-rich society history is vised between soaring 21st century structures, while losing none if its century-old architectural integrity.